This article was last updated on Dec. 30, 2020.

 What’s more, rising rates of obesity contribute to a wide range of chronic diseases.
 Experts suggest there are more than 50 diseases linked to obesity, including several cancers, diabetes, heart conditions, arthritis, Alzheimer’s, and depression.

-The answer to the problem is not simple.
-Epidemiologists point to the culture and environment we have created.
+The answer to reducing obesity is not simple.
+Epidemiologists point some to the culture and environment we have created.
 For example, portion sizes in restaurants have grown by four times the recommended amount.
 Communities have become more focused on making it easier for cars than pedestrians, walkers, runners and bikers.
 Schools have reduced recess time and serve processed foods for lunch.
 Students are riding the bus to school rather than walking.
 Workplaces have become more sedentary due to increases in technology.
 Even our homes are jam-packed with conveniences that don’t require as much manual labor as in the past — garage door openers, remote controls for TV, etc.

 How the Healthy Hometown program works

 There is no place like your hometown.
-Did you know that your hometown could also impact your health?
+But, did you know that your hometown could also impact your health?
 The Healthy Hometown Powered by Wellmark program is a way to make your hometown a healthier place to live, work and play.
 Healthy Hometown aims to make the healthy choice, the easy choice, using evidence-based interventions and tools.

 Every community has different health priorities, as well as people and budgets to put plans into action.
 Healthy Hometown can be customized easily to meet your community’s needs.